hzoo/hopeinsource.com/season-3/limits.md

 #### Limits as Heresy

+> Also had a convo with Nadia on her book, [Managing Over-Participation](https://hopeinsource.com/overparticipation)

-[19:10] **Henry**: And I talked about this in Nadia's book.
+[19:10] **Henry**: And I talked about this in [Nadia's book](https://www.amazon.com/Working-Public-Making-Maintenance-Software/dp/0578675862).
 Her book goes about open source, and how it's the same problems showing up there and how it reflects in our greater society.
 Of a neutral public square.
 Commenting on YouTube videos, anyone can do it, the same problem.
 Maybe we have too many people involved.

 [19:28] **Michael**: Yeah.
 The proposition that there should be limits is a kind of modern heresy.
 It goes against something I think, deeply ingrained in Western modernity.
 Not only with regards to its technological aspects.
 Although, again, increasingly these two things are so deeply intertwined.
 It's hard to pull them apart.

 [19:48] **Michael**: So you see it reflected in tech, but you see it reflected in other areas as well.
 But yeah, it's one of those taken for granted assumptions that I think a lot of modern Western culture, assumes, right.
 That limits are just fundamentally bad, right.

+> "In the modern world, of course, we tend to experience limits as taunts inviting their own transgression.
+This is, in my view, a destructive dead end." - [Michael](https://theconvivialsociety.substack.com/p/children-and-technology)

 [20:03] **Michael**: They're there to be transgressed.
 To be overcome.
 They tempt us to push beyond them, right.
 And so I recognize, right?
 So there's a measure of caution I think that we should employ here, right.
 Because well, what kind of limits are you talking about, right?